Oleamide: Biochemical and medical aspects

 Oleamide is rapidly metabolized by fatty acid amide hydrolase (FAAH), the same enzyme that metabolizes anandamide.
 It has been postulated that some effects of oleamide are caused by increased concentrations of anandamide brought about through the inhibition of FAAH.

+It has been claimed that oleamide increases the activity of choline acetyltransferase, an enzyme that is critical in the production of acetylcholine.

+Oleamide and analogues have been found to act as positive allosteric modulators of the serotonin 5-HT2A, 5-HT2C, and 5-HT1A receptors and as negative allosteric modulators of the serotonin 5-HT7 receptor.
+Synthetic derivatives of oleamide acting as selective dual serotonin 5-HT2A and 5-HT2C receptor positive allosteric modulators, such as JPC0323, have been developed.

 Other occurrences

+Oleamide has been found in Ziziphus jujuba, also known as Jujube fruit.

-Synthetic oleamide has a variety of industrial uses including as a slip agent, a lubricant, and a corrosion inhibitor.
+Synthetic oleamide has a variety of industrial uses, including as a lubricant.

-Oleamide was found to be leaking out of polypropylene plastics in laboratory experiments, affecting experimental results.
+Oleamide was found to be leaching out of polypropylene plastics in laboratory experiments, affecting experimental results.
 Since polypropylene is used in a wide number of food containers such as those for yogurt, the problem is being studied.

 Oleamide is "one of the most frequent non-cannabinoid ingredients associated with Spice products."
 Analysis of 44 products synthetic cannabinoid revealed oleamide in 7 of the products tested.